paulaves/paulaves.github.io/_posts/2020-02-13-the-new-nature-writing-boom.markdown

 published: true
 header_feature_image: _uploads/meelikamarzzarella.jpg
 caption:
-tags:  Anthropocene
-New Nature Writing
-Literature
-# use [tag1,tag2]
+tags:  Anthropocene, New Nature Writing, Literature # use [tag1,tag2]
 ---

 With the increasing industrialisation of our society and the rise of new technologies and social media, it might come as a surprise the recent literary boom that nature writing is experiencing.
 This literary boom has led to the denomination of a new movement within the genre: the New Nature Writing movement.
 This new movement brings with it the delicacy of language and acute observation found in old-style nature writing, and promises a re-imagination of ourselves into purer, more authentic, beings in touch with nature; breaking down the shackles of our concrete jungles and running free into the wild, English countryside.